LittleWhole/Volcanic/README.md

-# Volcanic
+# Volcanic - a Discord Bot
-A powerful public, open source discord bot.
+A powerful, public, and open source discord bot.